shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-legacy-insertion-order-details.md

 ms.date: 10/28/2023
 ---

-# View legacy insertion order details
+# View legacy Insertion Order details

 > [!NOTE]
-> Legacy insertion orders are required for [default insertion order](create-a-guaranteed-delivery-line-item.md).
+> Legacy insertion orders are required for [Guaranteed Delivery Line Items](create-a-guaranteed-delivery-line-item.md).
 For all other line items, we recommend the use of the [default insertion order](create-an-insertion-order.md).

 The **Insertion Order Details** screen shows you the settings and essential metrics for a specific insertion order, provides visualizations of the insertion order's performance, offers quick access to the insertion order's child objects, and more.

-## Getting to the legacy insertion order details screen
+## Getting to the legacy Insertion Order Details screen

 On the **Insertion Orders** screen, click the name of the legacy insertion order for which you want to view advanced details.